rengel-de/calendars/README.md

 end
 ```

-Of course, this works for any pair of monotonous calendars.
+Of course, this works for any combination of monotonous calendars.